sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 Component 3 ~ 8 are part of the existing SONiC Management Framework.

 On build time, one may need to generate and update files related to 4 ~ 8 when adding new YANG model support.
-For details, following procedure covered in the original SONiC Management Framework document.
+For details, follow the procedure covered in the original SONiC Management Framework document.

 #### NETCONF edit-config flow